TallyYoh/TimeSeriesEcoCycles/README.md

 ## Times Series Methods for the Analysis of Soundscapes and Other Cyclical Ecological Data
 [doi]

-#### A framework for analysing cyclical, ecological data in R, see [xxxx] for more information
+#### A framework for analysing cyclical, ecological data in R

 Yoh, N., Haley, C.L., and Burivalova, Z. (2024).
 Times Series Methods for the Analysis of Soundscapes and Other Cyclical Ecological Data, Methods in Ecology and Evolution [Accepted]

 Please find two analysis scripts which aim to characterize and analyze cyclical ecological responses using time series methods.
 Our framework is based on three approaches: spectral analysis, magnitude squared coherence, and principal component analysis.
 We provide examples of how to implement our framework using (i) a simulated example and (ii) real world data in the form of soundscape data from tropical forests in Gabon.
+Data is available for download at https://doi.org/10.5061/dryad.xpnvx0kn6

 Please reference the manuscript for more information.

 #### Funding